Code-Screen/Code-Screen.github.io/docs/giving-feedback-to-candidates.md

 You can either then leave comments directly in text box shown above & click the Submit button, or you can leave comments inside the candidate's GitHub repo (see section below for more details) and then click the Submit button.

 That's it!
-The candidate will then receive an email containing your comments and granted back access to their GitHub repo.
+The candidate will then receive an email containing your comments and is granted read-only access to their GitHub repo.

 **Note** that all hidden unit test files are removed from the candidate's repo before we grant them back access.